teng-zh/Fonts-resource-pack-generator/README.md

 # Minecraft-generate-fonts-
 Generate fonts and use it in minecraft!
 ## Features
- * Generate in 1ms and it's can generate Ture type font and Open type font.
+ * Generate in 1ms and it's support Ture type font and Open type font.
  * It can generate all suported versions.
 # Supported version
 1.13~1.21